Langtang Vallay Trek

 The 8-day Langtang Valley Trek package costs USD 450 at My Everest Trip.
 It includes three-course meals during the trek, transportation, guide fees, medical (first aid) costs, and permits.
 It also includes all government taxes and tourist service charges.

-It doesn’t include your meals at Kathmandu, travel insurance, visa fees, tips for the guides, or the expenses of extra food and drinks during the trek.
-The package also doesn’t include the price of extra charges teahouses take for amenities like hot showers, wifi, and electricity.
+It doesn’t include meals in Kathmandu, travel insurance, visa fees, tips for the guides, or the costs of additional food and drinks during the trek.
+The package also doesn’t include the cost of extra charges that teahouses charge for amenities like hot showers, wifi, and electricity.

 Estimated Cost